DerFox4/Huffman-Coding/README.md

 This project compress this string and views the used `tree` and `list code`.
 Afterwards it transforms the codes back into the original `string`.

+### To start this project

+If you want to use this project you first have to clone this repository.
+After cloning this repository you could start the Huffman-Codding with the command `elm reactor` in your terminal.

 ## About the functions

 #### Compress